7 Signs of an Underactive Thyroid

 Hair loss can be diffuse and widespread involving the entire scalp rather than discrete areas.
 In many cases this is due to an autoimmune attack against the hair follicles.
 Since 80% of thyroid problems are autoimmune in nature, this is a common mechanism.

 Additionally, thyroid hormone is important for the growth and development of the hair follicles and without adequate thyroid hormone the hair can become very dry and brittle (8).

 6. High Cholesterol Levels

 One of the biggest reasons for high LDL cholesterol levels has to do with low thyroid hormone production.
 Unfortunately, most medical doctors run a simple lipid panel, see the high cholesterol and treat with statin medications that never get to the cause of the real issue – the thyroid.
 In fact, statin medications deplete CoQ10 in the mitochondria, causing a worsening of thyroid function (9).

 Thyroid hormone is a key player in the formation of cholesterol and in the expression of LDL receptor expression.
 Low thyroid function leads to poor expression of the LDL receptor and increased cholesterol production by the body (10).
 Basically the body doesn’t realize how much LDL it is producing but the receptor is not reading it.

-in bile production, of which cholesterol is a major component.
+Thyroid hormone is important in bile production, of which cholesterol is a major component.
 Bile is how the body gets rid of excess LDL, but in individuals with hypothyroidism, they have sluggish bile motility.
 The cholesterol component of bile is typically taken up and eliminated through the stool.
 Constipation is another common sign of low thyroid and poor bile motility plays a role.